NovaVanity/ContributionGraphGen/README.md

 # GitHub Contribution Graph Generator

 A desktop application that allows you to design and generate custom GitHub contribution patterns by creating real commits with specified dates and frequencies.
+Made for fun, probably has a lot of bugs

 ![image](https://github.com/user-attachments/assets/f441a18c-12db-4444-8f29-e66db8360364)